ergoplatform/ergodocs/docs/uses/cbdc.md

 The emergence of Decentralized Finance (DeFi) has opened the gates to programmable money, allowing for sophisticated transactions without the traditional financial sector's limitations.
 In a similar vein, CBDCs have the potential to offer programmable assets that could easily integrate with a plethora of applications.
 However, most CBDCs are confined to permissioned ledgers and centralized control, hindering the democratization of programmable money.

 Ergo offers a different approach, providing open systems that unleash the transformative potential of digital cash.
 Imagine sending or receiving money privately and securely between any two entities worldwide, all while enjoying the benefits of programmable features.
-Ergo is building a future where financial transactions are not just digital but intelligent, accessible, and versatile.
+Unlike systems like Ethereum, which struggle with scalability and high fees, Ergo is designed for efficiency and low-cost transactions.
+This makes it ideal for micro-transactions, complex financial products, and truly democratizes access to financial systems.

 ## Guarding Your Financial Privacy

 Privacy is a cornerstone of financial security, and Ergo takes this seriously.
 Unlike some state-sponsored digital currencies, which are likely to serve as surveillance tools, Ergo offers a secure, private avenue for financial interactions.
 This ensures that your money remains a medium of exchange and not a subject of scrutiny, granting you the freedom and security that is often missing from traditional financial systems.
+What's unique is Ergo's optional privacy features—you can choose to make transactions public or private depending on your needs.

 ## Seamless Financial Interactions with Ergo